scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-a.md

 2 packets transmitted, 2 received, 0% packet loss, time 1001ms
 rtt min/avg/max/mdev = 3.071/5.340/7.609/2.269 ms
 ```
-- connected to phone tethering with 3G connection
+- connected to phone tethering with 3G connection (WARN: if phone is in Wifi it will return private address)
 Note the authoritative answer.

 ````shell script